 - Must have a grade point average of 2.8 or higher on a 4.0 scale.

-- Complete a foundation scholarship application form and include an official college or high school (for incoming freshmen) transcript.
+- Complete a foundation scholarship application form and include an official college or high school (for incoming freshman) transcript.

 - A recommendation letter from the public safety organization’s chief executive describing the volunteer work completed by the applicant.